Battle for C&W Worldwide looms as Tata eyes bid

 It also has an international cable network connecting more than 150 countries, as well as five offices and 150 customers in India, which analysts said could be of particular interest to Tata Communications.

-A successful bid by Tata would be the biggest British acquisition by an Indian firm since sister company Tata Motors bought Jaguar Land Rover for $2.3 billion (1.4 billion pounds) in 2008.
+A successful bid by Tata would be the biggest British acquisition by an Indian firm since sister company Tata Motors bought Jaguar Land Rover for $2.3 billion in 2008.

 Vodafone said in February it was in the early stages of looking at a bid for C&W Worldwide, which has performed dismally since it split from the Caribbean-focused Cable & Wireless Communications CWC.L in March 2010.